-It has long been a very difficult and drawn out process to recover abandoned property through to courts but new measures have been introduced to allow landlords to legally recover abandoned property without needing to go to court.
+It has long been a very difficult and drawn out process to recover an abandoned property through the courts but new measures have been introduced to allow landlords to legally recover an abandoned property without needing to go to court.

 Where the tenancy has been brought to an end by a warning notice and the tenant didn’t respond but they had a good reason for failing to do so the tenant may apply to the County Court, within six months starting when the order was given, to reinstate the tenancy.
 NB: if the County Court finds that the tenant had a good reason for not responding to the warning notice, the court may make any order it thinks fit for the purpose of reinstating the tenancy.